soreasy/web_app_skeleton/README.md

 You've already had routes respond with an unformatted string and with a string formatted as JSON.
-For this release, you should have your server return a string formmated in HTML, a.k.a. a partial.
+For this release, you should have your server return a string formatted in HTML, a.k.a. a partial.
 You can then append the partial directly to the page.

 ### Release 4 : Are you sure everything works?